 You may think that this breaches the second threshold, but although you'd be liable to pay Employers NI, you would save in Corporation Tax.
 So, although Employers NI would be £422, you'll save £613 in Corporation Tax over the year.

 Ok, but the personal allowance is £12,570, so why pay yourself £11,908 instead?
 Well, the employee's NI threshold was increased in the recent Spring Statement, but it doesn't take effect until the 6th of July 2022.
+Paying yourself £992 a month (which is £11,908 over 12 months) only incurs Employee NI in months one to three.

 Of course, dividend rates are lower than PAYE and NI so when your income exceeds £11,908 it's worth exploring dividends.
 They have their own untaxable allowance of £2,000 in 2022/23 so a director has £14,570 available overall which will be tax-free.